 The Czech star has won more than $26 million in prize money throughout her career.
 In this year alone, Kvitova has scored a little over $2.5 million in prize money.
 The powerhouse tennis player, who was ranked No. 8 as of June, has won two Wimbledon titles, one in 2011 against Maria Sharapova and the other in 2014.
 But as successful as Kvitova is, her career almost ended in 2016 when she was injured in a knife attack that severely damaged her hand.

 Click through to check out the highest-paid soccer players.

 At 38 years old, Venus Williams is the No. 9 best female tennis player in the world and the oldest player to rank in the top 20, according to Forbes.
 And just like her famous younger sister, Venus has scored some massive paychecks from her title wins.

 Throughout her career, Williams has earned more than $40.5 million in prize money.
 Besides making money on the court, the tennis champion has made millions from several endorsements deals, including Wilson, Electronic Arts and Ralph Lauren.

 She, alongside her sister Serena Williams, was named in the top 10 most marketable athletes in 2016, behind Simone Biles, Michael Phelps and Peyton Manning.

 Williams has a net worth of $95 million.

 Andy Murray Net Worth: $100M

-Although Andy Murray is currently ranked No. 157 in men’s tennis, his bank account remains among the sport’s elite.
+Although Andy Murray was ranked No. 157 in men’s tennis as of June, his bank account remains among the sport’s elite.

 In 2013, he made history as the first male Brit since 1936 to win Wimbledon.
 He returned in 2016 to take home the Wimbledon trophy for a second time when he defeated Milos Raonic.